Last updated on June 21st, 2023

 Frequently Asked Questions

-What is the difference between TIG and MIG welding?
+What is the angle for MIG welding?

-Which gas is used for MIG welding?
+Do you need gas for MIG welding?

+I hope the guide was helpful to you in learning about the process of MIG welding and how you can use it.
 If you have any questions, you can drop them in the comments section below and I will get back to you as soon as I can.
 Happy Welding!

 - How to Set Up a MIG Welder for Thin Metal?
 Ultimate Guide - July 29, 2023